XDleader555/cad_models/cordoba_ukulele_tuner_upper_clamp/README.md

-# Cordoba Ukulele Tiner Upper Clamp
+# Cordoba Ukulele Tuner Upper Clamp
 Replacement Upper Clamp for the cheap tuner which came with my ukulele.

 This model can also be found on thingiverse: